gyrovorbis/sh4zam/README.md

 # Installation

+## KallistiOS
+SH4ZAM is now an official part of [kos-ports](https://github.com/KallistiOS/kos-ports), meaning that it is now directly integrated within the [KallistiOS](https://github.com/KallistiOS/KallistiOS) ecosystem and will be automatically set up as part of the regular KOS installation process.
+If you're following the standard community guide for [Setting up KallistiOS](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development), SH4ZAM will be installed as part of the [Building KOS Ports](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development#Building_kos-ports) step.
+If you're using [DreamSDK](https://dreamsdk.org/) to manage your KallistiOS development environment, SH4ZAM may be installed from the `KallistiOS Ports` tab.

 ## CMake
-To quickly build the project with CMake in any environment, run the following from the repo root:
+To quickly build the project with CMake in any environment, independently of KOS, run the following from the repo root:
 ```
 mkdir build
 cd build